chris00walker/domain-model/DDD_Artefacts/docs/strategy/0-Value-Proposition-Analysis.md

 ---

-13. ### Caribbean Regional Supermarket Chains & Large Retail/DC Buyers:
+13. ### Caribbean Regional Supermarket Chains & Large Retail/DC Buyers

 * **Characteristics:** Corporate supermarket groups and food-service distribution centres (Massy Stores, GraceKennedy, Sysco Bahamas, Florida ethnic chains such as Sedano’s and Presidente) that import directly for their own stores or commissaries but **do not resell onward**.
 May purchase direct for private-label volumes; otherwise are serviced via Partner Importers to avoid channel conflict.